Aanya stepped off the plane at JFK Airport, and clutched her passport.

 Community colleges: These schools provide two-year associate degrees and certificates.
 They’re an affordable way to kick off your education and then move on to a four-year university.

 Institutes of Technology: These schools focus on technical areas such as engineering, computer science, and applied sciences.
 They provide bachelor’s degrees and short-term certificates.
-They emphasize innovation and research in the sciences, helping you delve deep into the tech world, providing practical experience and solid ties with industry leaders.
+Many Institutes of Technology are considered top universities, recognized for their prestige, academic excellence, and emphasis on innovation and research in the sciences, helping you delve deep into the tech world, providing practical experience and solid ties with industry leaders.

 Who is Eligible to Study in the USA After 12th?